ernielikesapple/AIChessGame/README.md

 # AIChessGame

-chess game using min max alpha beta pruning
+this is 3D chess game, all the chess pieces are animated and we apply the opponent with min max alpha beta pruning to let it make decisions

 current known bug